sentenial/developer-docs/pages/prodOpenBanking/ob_bankoverview.md

 Depending on how you intend to interact with the Open Banking APIs:

 * It may be necessary to initially retrieve all the banks that are currently enrolled in Open Banking.
 * If, for example, you intend to develop your own Select Bank user interface for your PISP application, you will need to offer your PSUs (your payers) a list of all the possible banks with which they may hold an account.
 * The [Retrieve Banks](ob_getbank.html) endpoint will return all the currently enrolled banks.

-## Available Banks
+## Schemes Support

 Nuapay currently supports connections to various banks for the following Open Banking schemes: